 Megan has been practicing psychotherapy in Asheville since 2003.
 She is a member of the American Association of Pastoral Counselors and has been serving clients of Western North Carolina’s Partnership for Pastoral Counseling since 2009.
 She is fluent in Spanish and has been serving the Latin American immigrant community for over 25 years.
 She created a marriage mentorship program serving several Spanish-speaking Catholic parishes in Western North Carolina and continues to give leadership formation and consultation to these mentor teams as they offer marriage enrichment programs to their communities.
 She offers psychotherapy to individuals, couples, and families in English and Spanish.

-Dr. Samuel Thielman is a long time resident of the Asheville area and has rejoined former colleagues at innerQuest Psychiatry and Counseling after having spent a number of years as a psychiatrist for U.S. Department of State.
+Dr. Samuel Thielman has practiced psychiatry in the Asheville area for many years, though he recently returned after a decade and a half of service with the U.S. Department of State and was Director of that Program as well one of the Department’s experts on traumatic stress and resilience.
 He has broad expertise in the treatment of mood disorders, post-traumatic stress disorder, anxiety disorders, and problems related to complex work and personal situations.
 A careful listener, he prefers to begin with a detailed history, and to assess all possible medical and life influences as he develops his treatment plan.
 Skilled in psychopharmacology, he nonetheless tends to use medication therapy as one of many parts of an overall treatment approach.